bennettfeely/bennett/README.md

 ## Personal Projects

-These projects used to be subfolders in this repo, but now they are in their own respective repos.
+These used to be subfolders in this repo (which is why this repo has so many stars).

+Each project is now in its own respective repo.
 Give 'em a star!

 | Repo link                                                      | Live demo                                      | Description                                     |
 | :------------------------------------------------------------- | :--------------------------------------------- | :---------------------------------------------- |